Skip to main content

 2. Navigate to Teams apps → Manage apps and search for your app name

-3. If the status shows Blocked, click on the app and click Allow
+3. If the status shows Blocked (or pending approval), click on the app and click Publish to make it available org-wide

 Admin approval changes can take up to 30 minutes to propagate across the Microsoft Teams client.